What Is a Franchisee?

-The Duties and Definition of a Franchisee
+Definition & Examples of a Franchisee

-A franchisee is a person or company that is granted a license to do business under the franchisor's trademark, trade name, and business model in a certain area.
+A franchisee is a person or company that is granted a license to do business under a franchisor's trademark, trade name, and business model in a certain area.

 A franchisee has four major responsibilities for the success of the system in which they are granted a franchise:

-- To build a strong and loyal customer base by offering only approved products and services and by providing superior customer service.
+- To build a strong and loyal customer base by offering only approved products and services and by providing superior customer service

-- To ensure that all employees are properly trained and the franchise is properly staffed at all times.
+- To ensure that all employees are properly trained and the franchise is properly staffed at all times

-- To advertise and promote the franchise and its approved products and services according to the guidelines provided by the franchisor.
+- To advertise and promote the franchise and its approved products and services according to the guidelines provided by the franchisor

 Attributes of a Successful Franchisee

-- This, along with the licensing rights and restrictions on how you can use the franchisor’s intellectual property, is what you are investing in.
+As a franchisee, you are chiefly agreeing to follow someone else’s operating system, often including specific requirements for what marketing materials to use, what suppliers you must work with, and what specific products or services you must offer.
+This, along with the licensing rights and restrictions on how you can use the franchisor’s intellectual property, is what you are investing in.
 In exchange for this ready-made operating system, a franchisee has to report their sales and expenses, follow instructions on how to present the products and services, and comply with the franchisor’s advertising requirements.
 Every day, week, month, and year, the franchisee will be following protocols set up by the franchisor.
 If the franchisee fails to meet those brand standards, they risk being in breach of their franchise agreement.

-- As a franchisee, your success is measured each day in your franchise's performance, requiring more self-reliance than many corporate managers have had to demonstrate.
+As a franchisee, your success is measured each day in your franchise's performance, requiring more self-reliance than many corporate managers have had to demonstrate.
 However, a well-structured franchised system will provide a level of support that contributes to the franchise's success.